IgorJFS/IgorJFS/README.md

 </h4>
 <h2>👨‍💻 About Me:</h2>

-<h3 align="center">Eager Software Engineer with a passion for full-stack web development.
+<h3 align="center">Eager Software Developer with a passion for full-stack web development.
 Currently in my second semester of Computer Science, I'm actively building projects using TypeScript, React, and Node.js.
 Enthusiastic about learning and contributing to innovative software solutions.</h3>

+- 🐙 Love contributing to Open Source projects

 - 🌱 I’m currently learning **How to build better websites with React and designs with Figma**